Generic Name: clarithromycin (kla-RITH-roe-MYE-sin)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Abnormal taste; diarrhea; headache; indigestion; nausea; stomach discomfort; vomiting.
+Abnormal taste; diarrhea; mild stomach pain; nausea; vomiting.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody or watery stools; confusion; decreased urination; dizziness; fast or irregular heartbeat; hallucinations; loss of taste or sense of smell; mental or mood changes (eg, depression); muscle pain or weakness; nightmares; purple spots on the skin; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea or stomach cramps; severe stomach pain (with or without nausea or vomiting); symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, loss of appetite, or stomach pain; unusual tiredness); tremor; trouble sleeping.